HMS P 33 (P 33)

 Please use this if you spot mistakes or want to improve this ships page.

-The history of HMS P 33 as compiled on this page is extracted from P 33's patrol reports and logbooks.
+The history of HMS P 33 as compiled on this page is extracted from the patrol reports and logbooks of this submarine.
 Corrections and details regarding information from the enemy's side (for instance the composition of convoys attacked) is kindly provided by Mr. Platon Alexiades, a naval researcher from Canada.

 29 May 1941